antrea-io/antrea/docs/architecture.md

 Antrea Agent includes two Kubernetes controllers:
-- The Node controller watches the Kubernetes API server for new Nodes, and creates an OVS (VXLAN / Geneve / GRE / STT) tunnel to each remote Node.
+- The Node controller watches the Kubernetes API server for new Nodes, and creates an OVS (Geneve / VXLAN / GRE / STT) tunnel to each remote Node.
 - The NetworkPolicy controller watches the computed NetworkPolicies from the Antrea Controller API, and installs OVS flows to implement the NetworkPolicies for the local Pods.